srikanth2102/srikanth2102/README.md

 - HEY!
 I am Srikanth.
 - I am a third year engineering student.
-- MY 2021 goal is to get better in ML and competetive programming.
+- MY 2021 goal is to get better in ML and Deep learning.
 - Do check my repositories for ML project ideas.
 - Do use my CODECHEF repo for practicing competetive programming.
 - contact: @sri212002kanth@gmail.com.